idiotWu/let-there-be-light-c/README.md

 ## Engine

-This game is powered by a simple timeline-based animation engine, and you can find the source code in [let-there-be-light-c/render/engine.h](https://github.com/idiotWu/let-there-be-light-c/blob/master/let-there-be-light-c/render/engine.h).
+This game is powered by a simple timeline-based animation engine.
+You can find the source code in [let-there-be-light-c/render/engine.h](https://github.com/idiotWu/let-there-be-light-c/blob/master/let-there-be-light-c/render/engine.h).

 See also [this gist](https://gist.github.com/idiotWu/fb6b084fab6db0d6c4ab60b27e6ddfa6#file-main-c) for usage examples.